scoskey/m502/notes.md

 To see that this result follows from the first incompleteness theorem, note that if $T$ were complete then we would have $\bar T=T$.

 The corollary is rather stunning, since it implies mathematicians will never know all truths about sets or arithmetic.
-We can't simply add axioms to ZFC (such as CH etc) to obtain a deciable theory which can prove or disprove all statements.
+We can't simply add axioms to ZFC (such as CH etc) to obtain a decidable theory which can prove or disprove all statements.

 The corollary provides conditions under which there exists a sentence that is neither provable nor disprovable from $T$.
 However it does not provide an example of such a sentence $\sigma$.
 The second incompleteness theorem gives an explicit and relevant example of such a sentence $\sigma$.

 **Second incompleteness theorem**.
 If $T$ is any consistent, decidable extension of CST then, and $\sigma$ is the sentence which asserts that $T$ is consistent, then $T\not\vdash\sigma$.

 *Proof idea*.
 It is possible to formalize consistency and provability in CST.
 It is further possible to construct a diagonal sentence $\tau$ which asserts in the formalization that "$T\not\vdash\tau$", that is, there is no proof from $T$ of $\tau$ itself.
-We omit the details---it is like the liar paradox statement "this sentence is false", but with truth replaced by provability.
+We omit the details—it is like the liar paradox statement "this sentence is false", but with truth replaced by provability.
 Then $T\vdash\tau$ implies $T\not\vdash\tau$ and vice versa.
-This is a contradicton! $\blacksquare$
+This is a contradiction! $\square$

 <script type='text/x-mathjax-config'>
   MathJax.Hub.Config({